davidxv15/davidxv15/README.md

 - Adding to catalogue of application templates.
 - Collecting data for ever-growing list of future projects.

-Fun Fact: I'm a multi-instrumentalist, music producer, voice actor, and film scorer.
+Fun Fact: I'm a multi-instrumentalist, music producer, voice actor, and score composer.